aler9/googlefonts-inliner/README.md

 [![Build Status](https://travis-ci.com/aler9/googlefonts-inliner.svg?branch=master)](https://travis-ci.com/aler9/googlefonts-inliner)
 [![npm](https://img.shields.io/badge/npm-googlefonts--inliner-blue)](https://www.npmjs.com/package/googlefonts-inliner)

 googlefonts-inliner is a PostCSS plugin that allows to download all Google Fonts referenced by a stylesheet in CSS or SASS format, and serve them locally.
-This process is particularly useful when building UIs for offline or high-availability systems, like vehicle interfaces, HMIs, that cannot wait for external servers.
+This process eliminates the need for external resources and is particularly useful when building UIs for offline or high-availability systems, like vehicle interfaces or HMIs.

-Let's suppose we have a stylesheet with the following content:
+Given a stylesheet with the following content:

 ```css
 @import url('https://fonts.googleapis.com/css?family=Muli:200,300,400,700&display=swap');